Skillet Logo

 • Before forming the band, the two founders were members of two disbanded Christian groups.
 A pastor advised the artists to come together and establish a new joint band.

-• The name suggests a mix and the use of various music styles from which an excellent “dish” is “cooked.”
-The group began as a grunge band, then moved to industrial and gradually transitioned to alternative rock.
+• The name suggests a mix of various musical styles, resulting in an excellent “dish” that is “cooked.”
+The group began as a grunge band, then moved to industrial, and gradually transitioned to alternative rock.

 The skillet also symbolizes the fires of hell, from which the band’s musicians try to protect their listeners.

-The metallic letters correlate with the material skillets are made of, hinting at the music style and the unwavering beliefs of the band.
+The metallic letters correspond to the material the skillets are made of, hinting at the band’s musical style and unwavering beliefs.

 The logo appears on the band’s second album cover, “Hey You, I Love Your Soul.”